How to . these holidays

-Switching on to your emotions is an important way to improve your wellbeing, being intentional about doing things that result in positive emotions can increase your wellbeing Some simple ways to tap into positive emotions include:
+Switching on to your emotions is an important way to improve your wellbeing, being intentional about doing things that result in positive emotions can increase your wellbeing.
+Some simple ways to tap into positive emotions include:

 Research has shown that social connectedness is at least as important for your health as regular exercise or eliminating nasties such as smoking.
+COVID lockdown has made connecting with friends and family increasingly challenging, but it is still possible with the use of technology.

 Simple ways to build and maintain your social connections: